Jschillinger25/bloc-jams/README.md

-Bloc Jams
+heartbeatz
 ==================
-Bloc Jams is a music player that allows users to browse for music, view albums, and songs, and play those they wish to listen to.
+heartbeatz is a music player that allows users to browse for music, view albums, and songs, and play those they wish to listen to.

 ![Landing Page](http://i.imgur.com/U3RpAdl.png)